-On one visit in later September we saw a Great Crested Grebe still feeding its young and a gang of juvenile Spoonbills practicing nestbuilding with sticks.
+On one visit in later September we saw a Great Crested Grebe (see below) still feeding its young and a gang of juvenile Spoonbills practicing nestbuilding with sticks.
 Apparently, these Spoonbills were likely to have migrated South from Belgium and, because of global warming would probably overwinter at le Marquenterre.

-Near the main building there is a huge Heronry where different types of Egrets as well as Heron nest.
-At any time of the year you are likely to see gulls and various types of duck and swans.
-These are mute swans
+Near the main building there is a huge Heronry where different types of Egrets (left) as well as Heron (see below) nest.
+At any time of the year you are likely to see gulls (see below) and various types of duck and mute swans (see below).